 Most Open MRI scans are completed within 30 minutes.
 However, some scans may require up to 40 minutes to complete, including preparations.
 During an open MRI scan, it is imperative that you remain still during the entire process to obtain the best image quality possible and reduce the overall scanning time.

 Advantages of an Open MRI over the conventional 'tunnel' MRI:

-Patients can be imaged in a lying down, or in a sitting position.
+Patients can be imaged in a lying or a seated position.

 Some patients need to be observed during the scan for whatever reason.

-Offers a range of different MRI scans including brain, spine, shoulder, ankle, and the pelvic region.
+Offers a range of different MRI scans including spine, shoulder, ankle, and the hip region.

 What can we offer?

 MSK Doctors offers an open MRI scan that is a winner in the game of MRI.
 It is a dedicated solution for sports medicine specialists that covers all musculoskeletal anatomy from foot to shoulders, including the L and C-spine.
-It is perfectly in line with today's need for efficient and economic health care and is a sensible choice for any practice with a substantial musculoskeletal workload.
+It is perfectly in line with today's need for efficient and economic health care.

-In addition, our open MRI scanner offers a truly multidisciplinary approach for the diagnostic of various MSK injuries.
-MSK Doctors can conduct diagnostic imaging that scans patients during motion.
-This gives a unique insight into how the body looks during certain movements, offering an entirely different perspective for MSK professionals which can help with decision making
+In addition, our open MRI scanner offers a truly multidisciplinary approach for the diagnosis of various MSK injuries.
+MSK Doctors can also conduct diagnostic imaging that scans patients during motion.
+This gives a unique insight into how the body looks during certain movements, offering an entirely different perspective for MSK professionals which can help with decision making.